 Coffee is one of the world’s favorite beverages.
 If you doubt that, consider this; over 2 billion cups of coffee are consumed daily worldwide.
-That’s an awful lot of coffee, and after it’s been sipped, chugged, swilled, or gulped down in a mad rush, one thing is left behind; coffee grounds.
+That is an awful lot of coffee, and after it’s been sipped, chugged, swilled, or gulped down in a mad rush, one thing is left behind; coffee grounds.

 Now, if you’re like most people, those coffee grounds will end up in the trash.
 After all, they’re virtually worthless, right?
-Actually, that’s incorrect, as many plant and garden enthusiasts will gladly inform you.
+That’s incorrect, as many plant and garden enthusiasts will gladly inform you.
 From improving the availability of minerals to providing nitrogen, balancing alkaline soil, and much more, coffee grounds are great for veggie gardens!

 If you have a veggie garden and a daily supply of coffee grounds in your kitchen, read on!
 The information below will show you how, when, and where to use coffee grounds in your vegetable garden and help your plants thrive.

 What Benefits do Coffee Grounds Provide Your Plants?

 What, exactly, makes coffee grounds good for vegetables?

 Coffee grounds, first and foremost, add organic material to your soil as they break down and become fertilizer.
 Coffee grounds also help improve the drainage of your soil by keeping it looser and enhancing water retention.
 The grounds also help aerate the soil in your vegetable garden, which allows the roots of your vegetable plants to propagate.

 One significant benefit of putting coffee grounds in your vegetable garden is that earthworms love them.
 As any good gardener knows, the more earthworms in your soil, the happier your vegetable plants will be.
 Lastly, coffee grounds can help beneficial microorganisms in your soil to thrive, which in turn helps your veggie plants even more.

 How to Use Coffee Grounds in Your Vegetable Garden